 });

-Aside from the predefined Event schemas above, visitors can be identified at any other relevant instance during their journey (for example, within the checkout process) by calling the following Identify API.
+Aside from the predefined Event schemas above, website visitors can be identified at any other relevant instance during their journey (for example, within the checkout process) by calling the following Identify API.

 Example